Silvestri camera: The history - SLV and T30

 These modifications opened to the SLV new fields of application and attracted other photographers from Italy and abroad.
-The SLV will be substituted by the T30 camera in 1997, The T30, having 30 mm of shift movement, was more suitable to the new lenses with lager image circle that were introduced on the market in that period.
+The SLV was substituted by the T30 camera in 1997, The T30, having 30 mm of shift movement, was more suitable to the new lenses with lager image circle that were introduced on the market in that period.
 The T30 is still in production.

-A further step towards the flexibility of use consists in the design and production of the shiftable viewfinder with interchangeable frames.
-The viewfinder is extremely useful for quick works and in difficult work situations compared to viewing the image on the ground glass.
+A further step towards flexibility of use consists in the design and production of the shiftable viewfinder with interchangeable frames.
+The viewfinder is extremely useful for quick work and in difficult work situations compared to viewing the image on the ground glass.

 Mod.H

-New concept camera that renews the characteristics of the SLV, using most of its accessories, has the shiftable viewfinder embodied which coupled to the shift movement gives operative easiness and simplicity of use.
+A new concept camera that renews the characteristics of the SLV, using most of its accessories, has the shiftable viewfinder embodied which coupled with the shift movement gives operative easiness and simplicity of use.
 The lens-format frames are interchangeable, starting from the Schneider series the including the Rodenstock one too.
 The camera is now out of production.

 S4

-The S4 camera was designed later to answer the need of full coverage of the 4x5 inches format, where the SLV camera could not give enough versatility with this format.
+The S4 camera was designed later to answer the need for full coverage of the 4x5 inches format, whereas the SLV camera could not give enough versatility with this format.
 Standard 4x5 inches back with format adapters for 6x9 and 6x12, interchangeable backs with short rotation attachment 8° and bayonet attachment or interchangeable lens boards for the lenses.
-Large in dimension, it is later on provided with a front bellows (Flexibellow) that performs the lens focusing, tilting and swinging.
-With this accessory the lenses can be used without focusing mount and permitted the focus extension on the two orthogonal axis by using the lens tilting and swinging.
+Large in dimension, it is later provided with front bellows (Flexibellow) that perform the lens focusing, tilting, and swinging.
+With this accessory, the lenses can be used without a focusing mount and permitted the focus extension on the two orthogonal axes by using the lens tilting and swinging.
 The S4 camera is still in production.